-- The main challenges of a human resource planning process include ensuring data accuracy, strategic alignment, and cross-team coordination, while also requiring advanced tools.
+- The primary challenges of a human resource planning process include ensuring data accuracy, strategic alignment, cross-team coordination, and effective communication, while also requiring advanced tools.

 Looking to streamline your human resource planning?
 Reach out to our experts today!